Lupinus perennis (Wild Lupine)

 Leaves are divided into 7 to 11 leaflets, radiating from a central point at the end of a long stalk.
 Leaflets are hairy, up to 2 inches long and ½ inch wide, have rounded tips, often with a small sharp point at the apex, and taper at the base.
 Stems are hairy to varying degrees and may become smooth with age.

 Photos by K. Chayka taken at Long Lake Regional Park, Ramsey County.
-Photos courtesy Peter M. Dziuk taken in a private garden in Anoka County.
+Photos by Peter M. Dziuk taken in Chisago County and in a private garden in Anoka County.

 Have you seen this plant in Minnesota, or have any other comments about it?